-5. The permission hereby granted shall permit the phased development of the site and unless otherwise indicated all other conditions shall be construed accordingly.
-Notwithstanding the submitted details prior to the commencement of development a Phasing Plan/Programme shall be submitted to and approved in writing by the Local Planning Authority.
-This shall identify the phasing of all development, infrastructure, landscaping including strategic landscaping, the green wedge and related infrastructure, public open space, play facilities and sports pitches of the development hereby approved.
-Thereafter the development shall be undertaken in accordance with the Phasing Programme/Plan so approved unless some variation is otherwise agreed in writing by the Local Planning Authority.

-To ensure the co-ordinated progression of the development and the provision of the relevant infrastructure and services to each individual phase.
-6. No development of any part of the development for which outline planning permission is hereby approved shall commence until detailed proposals for the treatment of the green wedge within the site (in general conformity with Figure 8 - Landscape Mitigation & Green Space Strategy (Contained in Part 2 Volume 4 Landscape Technical Paper of the Environmental Statement) as amended by the document "Western Edge Screening Proposals" Revision C dated 1st May 2015) including details of any phasing, play/sports facilities. the means of access/pathways/cycleways, enclosures and gates, footbridges, lighting, benches, bins, street furniture, landscaping (incorporating ecological mitigation and enhancements in accordance with section 8 of Part 2.
-Chapter 5 Ecology & Nature Conservation Technical Paper of the submitted Evironmental Statement (except as may be varied with the agreement of the Local Planning Authority) and a timetable for its provision have been submitted to and approved in writing by the Local Planning Authority.
+- 5. The permission hereby granted shall permit the phased development of the site and unless otherwise indicated all other conditions shall be construed accordingly.
+Notwithstanding the submitted details prior to the commencement of the part of the development for which full planning permission is hereby approved a Phasing Plan/Programme for this part of the development shall be submitted to and approved in writing by the Local Planning Authority.
+For the part of the development for which outline planning permission is hereby approved prior to or alongside the submission of the first "reserved matters" application, a Phasing Plan/Programme for this part of the development shall be submitted to and approved in writing by the Local Planning Authority.
+The Phasing Plans/Programmes shall identify the phasing of all development, infrastructure, landscaping including strategic landscaping, the green wedge and related infrastructure, public open space, play facilities and sports pitches of the development hereby approved.
+Thereafter the development shall be undertaken in accordance with the Phasing Programme/Plan so approved unless some variation is otherwise agreed in writing by the Local Planning Authority. - To ensure the co-ordinated progression of the development and the provision of the relevant infrastructure and services to each individual phase.
+6. No development of any phase of the development for which outline planning permission is hereby approved shall commence until detailed proposals for the treatment of the green wedge within that phase (in general conformity with Figure 8 - Landscape Mitigation & Green Space Strategy (Contained in Part 2 Volume 4 Landscape Technical Paper of the Environmental Statement) as amended by the document "Western Edge Screening Proposals" Revision C dated 1st May 2015) including details of any phasing, play/sports facilities, the means of access/pathways/cycleways, enclosures and gates, footbridges. lighting, benches, bins, street furniture, landscaping (incorporating ecological mitigation and enhancements in accordance with section 8 of Part 2, Chapter 5 Ecology & Nature Conservation Technical Paper of the submitted Evironmental Statement (except as may be varied with the agreement of the Local PLanning Authority) and a timetable for its provision have been submitted to and approved in writing by the Local Planning Authority.
 The green wedge shall be provided in accordance with the details and timetable so approved.